niteshbalusu11/BOS-Commands-Document/README.md

 11. `bos credentials`: Outputs credentials to access your node.
 Needs to be used in combination with `bos nodes --add`.
 Running the command without any flag will ask you a question to enter a pubkey to transfer the credentials in an encrypted way.
   - Flags:
-    - `cleartext`: Outputs a cleartext format of macaroon, cert and socket and the credentials expire with default number of days=365
+    - `cleartext`: Outputs a cleartext format of macaroon, cert and socket and the credentials expire with default number of 365 days
     - `days`: Sets the number of days the credentials produced expire in
     - `readonly`: Outputs credentials that can only be used for read only
     - `nospend`: Outputs credentials that do not let you spend funds on the node